 - Magneto, in spite of hating humans throughout the series, does show that he does have some grounds for sympathy, as he spared the family that was in the vehicle when he moved the bridge.
-Its unknown if that is because of them might be mutants unknowingly, but at least Magneto has a heart not to just kill the humans in spite of his racist genocidal views towards them.
+It's unknown if that is because of them possibly be mutants unknowingly, but at least Magneto has a heart not to just kill the humans in spite of his racist genocidal views towards them.

 Heartwarming / X-Men: The Last Stand